MLstate/opalang/README.md

 * `tools/utils/install_release.sh`: builds a full Opa runtime in order to make a binary package
 * `tools/utils/make_package.sh`: builds various kinds of binary packages from the file hierarchy created by `tools/utils/install_release.sh`

+You can find more information about the build system in tools/build/README.

 ## The build system ##